H1B Extension Pending 240 Day Rule

 Hence, In both types of H1B Amendment, you should consult your employer and attorney.
 If they are okay, you can keep working after 240 days in US.

-Once your visa is void, you must submit any new visa application at a U.S. consulate in your home country (not a third country, except in rare instances as determined by the U.S. Department of State).
+Your H1B visa stamped in your passport becomes void after H1B denial by USCIS.
+Once your visa is void, you must apply for new H1B visa application at a U.S. Embassy in your home country (not a third country like Mexico or Canada).

 H1B 240 Day Calculator